corsairmarks/combined_silfae_revisited/mod/README.md

     * Use memory optimization feature for effects and a trigger
     * All static text moved to localisation (name lists, species random names, prescripted empire, custom starting system)
     * Update the default Dimensional Horror ship design to be valid by default
+* 5.1.0 Add a second, optional Eltryrad shipset option that falls back to the Necroid ship appearance and requires the Necroids DLC to use

 ## Source Code